RWS/ISHRemote/Doc/TheExecution-ISHRemote-7.1.md

    at IdentityModel.Client.HttpClientDiscoveryExtensions.<GetDiscoveryDocumentAsync>d__1.MoveNext()
    ```
 For whoever stumbles on this transitive package dependency of `System.Runtime.CompilerServices.Unsafe` (and/or `System.Text.Json `), solved it through a forced Assembly load of the v6 version (while v5 was expected and .NET Framework 4.8 loads v4.0.4).
 Solution is in the pragma-protected `SessionCmdlet::BeginProcessing` section in `SessionCmdlet.cs` and `AppDomainAssemblyResolveHelper.cs`.
 For completeness there is an OidClient logging-not-initialized seralization bug which I bypassed through `LogSerializer.Enabled = false;`.
 Inspired by https://stackoverflow.com/questions/1460271/how-to-use-assembly-binding-redirection-to-ignore-revision-and-build-numbers/2344624#2344624 in Preprocessing step of the cmdlet that needs it.
+* Verify Token Validation is there, happens for WCF/OpenApi at the same time... refresh token is used when expiration allows.
+Otherwise build new connection.

 # Next
 * Extend and document InfoShareOpenApiConnectionParameters (redirectUri, Open up hardcoded client to Tridion_Docs_Content_Importer , clean up code, check debug/verbose logging